Southern Ocean Indian Sector Working Group

 The working group (WG) will fulfil the following terms of reference over the next 5 years.
 To see the full terms of references please click here.

-Develop and enable regional-scale observing in the Amundsen and Bellingshausen seas using SOOS best practice for observing system.
+Develop and enable regional-scale observing encompassing the six themes of SOOS in the SOIS using SOOS best practice for the observing system.

-Based on the experience in the the Amundsen and Bellingshausen seas, identify gaps and bottlenecks in the observation systems and contribute to SOOS in addressing these issues.
-Facilitate co-ordinated and, where possible, multidisciplinary (physical, chemical and biological) observations of the the Amundsen and Bellingshausen sector of the Southern Ocean.
+Based on the experience in the SOIS, identify gaps and bottlenecks in the observation systems and contribute to SOOS in addressing these issues.
+Facilitate co-ordinated observations between different nations in the region and, where possible, facilitate coordinated multi-disciplinary (physical, chemical and biological) observations.
 Plans, operations and meta-data will be made available on the SOOS web site to help collaboration amongst the international community.

 Facilitate and, when needed, develop procedures to achieve efficient sharing of data across the science community according to SOOS data policy.

-Convene focussed sessions at national and international meetings, including SCAR and SCOR, and Facilitate synthesis products, to increase the awareness of the science community to the importance of the Amundsen and Bellingshausen seas.
+Convene focussed sessions at national and international meetings, including SCAR and SCOR, and facilitate synthesis products, to increase the awareness of the science community to the importance of the SOIS.

-Provide support to International Program Office (IPO) by providing annual reports to be available at the SOOS SSC annual meeting, as well as providing content for the IPO website/newsletters on the activities and outcomes of the Amundsen and Bellingshausen sector working group.
+Provide support to International Program Office (IPO) by providing annual reports to be available at the SOOS SSC annual meeting, as well as providing content for the IPO website/newsletters on the activities and outcomes of the Indian Sector Working Group.

 Develop a funding plan to sustain the Working Group activities.